 To wash everything down, you must try Greece’s national drink, Ouzo.
 This strong liquor is made from aniseed, and is usually served with cold water which turns the clear drink a cloudy white.

-Cyprus vs Greece: Which one should you choose?
+Cyprus vs Greece: Which Should You Choose?

 Both make fantastic holiday destinations, and if time and money were limitless we would recommend both!

 However if you’re looking for an island hopping adventure packed with culture, ancient history, and breathtaking beauty, then Greece is the better choice.
-With over 6000 islands, Greece is an adventure lovers paradise, and each island has its own unique feel.
+With over 6000 islands, Greece is an adventure lover’s paradise, and each island has its own unique feel.

 Cyprus also has its charm, with a well developed coastline giving way to centuries-old villages inland.
 It also tends to be cheaper than Greece, and with favorable weather for most of the year, Cyprus is one of Europe’s best beach destinations.
 Furthermore, Cyprus is probably the better vacation destination if you’re looking for a holiday where you can reach all the main sights and towns quickly and easily.